HWTeng-Teaching/202402-Financial-Econometrics/HW_ch02.11/HW_ch02.11.c,d.md

 $$ \varepsilon = \frac{\frac{\Delta y}{y}}{\frac{\Delta x}{x}} = \beta_2 \times \frac{x}{\beta_1 + \beta_2x} $$

-When the household income is $2000 per month, the elasticity of expenditure on food away from home with respect to income is 0.4302855.
+When the household income is $2000 per month, if there is 1% increase in income, there would be 0.4302855% increase in the expenditure on food away from home.
 [Teng: Wrong interpretations!
 9:11 20240315]

 **Sample code**
 ```